1/72 scale model of the F9F-2 by Hobbyboss China

 The aileron and flap demarcations on the lower wing were vague, I inscribed these with a scriber.

 Assembly started as expected with the cockpit.
-The cockpit interior was painted inside dark gull grey for the Argentina Panther (on a U.S NAVY aircraft it would probabbly be interior green first until major overhaul).
+The cockpit interior was painted inside dark gull grey for the Argentina Panther (on a U.S NAVY aircraft it was probably interior green until a first major overhaul).

 The wing intakes are there but I added a piece of card inside to direct it towards the engine.

 I added a lot of weight in the nose to prevent tail-sitting (so not needing part A11).
 Rest of the assembly was OK.
 Hardly any filler is needed, only some at the rear of the wing-fuselage joint and nose.